violentmonkey/violentmonkey/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual behavior**
 If applicable, add screenshots to help explain your problem.

-**What is the result in the [upcoming release](https://github.com/violentmonkey/violentmonkey/releases)?**
-WARNING!
-Do an export in settings before testing!
 <!-- If this is a bug report, please also provide logs in the console. -->

 **Environment:**